-Advisory approval of the compensation of our named executive officers will be obtained if the number of votes cast FOR the proposal at the Annual Meeting exceeds the number of votes AGAINST the proposal.
-Because abstentions and broker non-votes are neither votes for or against the proposal, they will have no effect on the outcome of the vote.
+Advisory approval of the compensation of our named executive officers will be obtained if the number of votes cast FOR the proposal exceeds the number of votes cast AGAINST the proposal.
+Abstentions and broker non-votes will have no effect on the outcome of this vote.
 Although this vote is advisory and not binding on us, our board of directors and the compensation committee of our board of directors will consider the results of the stockholder vote when making future decisions regarding executive compensation.